j46-txt/pomodorocycle/README.md

 - Optional sound notifications
 - 100% local-first: no ads, no cloud, no accounts

-All sessions and cycles are tracked locally in your browser — no internet connection required after the first visit.
+All sessions and cycles are tracked locally in your browser, no internet connection required after the first visit.

 ---